-The package Ada.Command\Line provides access to the command-line arguments and program name.
-In order for this interface to operate correctly, the two variables are declared in one of the GNAT library routines.
+The package Ada.Command_Line provides access to the command-line arguments and program name.
+In order for this interface to operate correctly, the two variables int gnat_argc; char gnat_argv;

+are declared in one of the GNAT library routines.
 These variables must be set from the actual argc and argv values passed to the main program.
 With no n present, gnatbind generates the C main program to automatically set these variables.
 If the n switch is used, there is no automatic way to set these variables.
-If they are not set, the procedures in Ada.
-Command\Line will not be available, and any attempt to use them will raise
+If they are not set, the procedures in Ada.Command_Line will not be available, and any attempt to use them will raise Constraint_Error.
+If command line access is required, your main program must set gnat_argc and gnat_argv from the argc and argv values passed to it.